O Pioneers!: Literary significance

 In a 1921 interview for Bookman, Willa Cather said, "I decided not to 'write' at all, – simply to give myself up to the pleasure of recapturing in memory people and places I'd forgotten."

 Literary criticism

 In “Damming the Stream: Willa Cather," Helen Fiddyment Levy examines the ways in which several of Cather's works represent the landscape of the Great Plains and female empowerment.
-According to Levy, "O Pioneers!" deals with these themes by invokeing the Nebraskan environment and using Alexandra to subvert traditional gender roles through her appearance, her decision not to marry, and her intelligence, which is represented as superior to that of men like her brothers.
+According to Levy, "O Pioneers!" deals with these themes by invoking the Nebraskan environment and using Alexandra to subvert traditional gender roles through her appearance, her decision not to marry, and her intelligence, which is represented as superior to that of men like her brothers.

 Bruce Baker II’s “Nebraska Regionalism in Selected Works of Willa Cather” analyzes Cather's depiction of the unforgiving Nebraskan landscape in O Pioneers! and other works, as well as its inhabitants' relationships to the land as they attempt to successfully farm and cultivate it.